omercankoc/swift-handbook/Collections/Sets.md

 ```
 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
-- Changes the positions of the elements randomly.
+- Changes the positions of the elements randomly:
 ``` swift
 numbers.shuffled()
 ```